StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 > **NOTICE**
 >
 > Since v3.1, StarRocks's shared-data mode supports the time function expression and does not support the column expression.

-Since v3.0, StarRocks supports [expression partitioning](./expression_partitioning.md) (previously known as automatic partitioning) which is more flexible and easy-to-use.
-This partitioning method is suitable for most scenarios such as querying and managing data based on continuous date ranges or enum values.
+Since v3.0, StarRocks has supported [expression partitioning](./expression_partitioning.md)](./expression_partitioning.md) (previously known as automatic partitioning) which is more flexible and easy to use.
+This partitioning method is suitable for most scenarios such as querying and managing data based on continuous date ranges or ENUM values.

 You only need to configure a partition expression (a time function expression or a column expression) at table creation, and StarRocks will automatically create partitions during data loading.
 You no longer need to manually create numerous partitions in advance, nor configure dynamic partition properties.

 #### Range partitioning

-Range partitioning is suitable for storing simple, contiguous data, such as time series data, or continuous numerical data.
-And you frequently query and manage data based on continuous date/numerical ranges.
-Also, it can be applied in some special cases where historical data needs to be partitioned by month, and recent data needs to be partitioned by day.
+Range partitioning is suitable for storing simple contiguous data, such as time series data, or continuous numerical data.
+Range partitioning is appropriate for frequently queried data based on continuous date/numerical ranges.
+Additionally, it can be applied in some special cases where historical data needs to be partitioned by month, and recent data needs to be partitioned by day.

 You need to explicitly define the data partitioning columns and establish the mapping relationship between partitions and ranges of partitioning column values.
 During data loading, StarRocks assigns the data to the corresponding partitions based on the ranges to which the data partitioning column values belong.